Central Java: Agriculture

 Much of Central Java is a fertile agricultural region.
 The primary food crop is wet rice.
 An elaborate irrigation network of canals, dams, aqueducts, and reservoirs has greatly contributed to Central Java's the rice-growing capacity over the centuries.
 In 2001, productivity of rice was 5,022 kilograms/ha, mostly provided from irrigated paddy field (± 98%).
 Klaten Regency had the highest productivity with 5525 kilograms/ha.

 Other crops, also mostly grown in lowland areas on small peasant landholdings, are corn (maize), cassava, peanuts (groundnuts), soybeans, and sweet potatoes.
 Terraced hillslopes and irrigated paddy fields are familiar features of the landscape.
 Kapok, sesame, vegetables, bananas, mangoes, durian fruits, citrus fruits, and vegetable oils are produced for local consumption.
 Tea, coffee, tobacco, rubber, sugarcane and kapok; and coconuts are exported.
 Several of these cash crops at a time are usually grown on large family estates.
 Livestock, especially water buffalo, is raised primarily for use as draft animals.
 Salted and dried fish are imported.

 Education

-Central Java is home to such notable state universities, as Diponegoro University, Semarang State University, and Walisongo Islamic University (Universitas Islam Negeri Walisongo) in Semarang; Sebelas Maret University in Surakarta; and Jenderal Soedirman University in Purwokerto.
+Central Java is home to such notable state universities, which are: